Configure single sign-on for Astra

 To enable SSO in Astra, you must connect your IdP to your Astra organization so they can exchange information, and then activate the SSO configuration.

-In the Settings navigation menu, click the name of the active organization, and then select the organization where you want to configure SSO.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to the organization that you want to manage.

-You cannot configure SSO for your default (personal) organization.
+You cannot configure SSO for any default (personal) organization, including default organizations that belong to other users.

 After you select a provider, Astra automatically generates SAML URLs.
 It can take a few seconds to generate the URLs.
 If you switch providers, allow some time for the SAML URLs to refresh.